adap/flower/doc/source/logging.rst

     "%(levelname)s %(name)s %(asctime)s | %(filename)s:%(lineno)d | %(message)s"
     )

-containing relevant information including: log message level (e.g. :code:`INFO`, :code:`DEBUG`), a timestamp, the line where the loggging took place from, as well as the log message itself.
+containing relevant information including: log message level (e.g. :code:`INFO`, :code:`DEBUG`), a timestamp, the line where the logging took place from, as well as the log message itself.
-In this way, the logger would typically display information on your termninal as follows:
+In this way, the logger would typically display information on your terminal as follows:

 .. code-block:: bash